-Chile was one of the renewable energy pioneers in Latin America, leading the boom in terms of developing wind and solar farms.
-It continues to be committed to renewable energy with both large and small projects planned from now until 2019.
+Argentine, Brazil and Chile are the renewable energy pioneers in Latin America.
+Chile leads the boom in terms of developing wind and solar farms.
+It continues to be committed to renewable energy with both large and small projects planned until 2019.

 Los países pioneros en el desarrollo de parques de energías renovables destacan Argentina, Brasil y Chile, siendo chile el principal país productor de parque solares de Latinomérica.